m-ghonim/weather-journal/README.md

 - Add function to fetch weather data
 - Add function to POST date, temperature and user feelings to server
 - Add function to retrieve most recent data from server and display it
+- Nominal changes to comply with Project Rubric